Lindblad Tomography of a Superconducting Quantum Processor: Abstract

 \section{Abstract}

-As progress is made towards the first generation of error-corrected quantum computers, careful characterization of a processor's noise environment will be crucial to designing tailored, low-overhead error correction protocols.
+As progress is made towards the first generation of error-corrected quantum computers, robust characterization and validation protocols are required to assess the noise environments of physical quantum processors.
 While standard coherence metrics and characterization protocols such as $T_{1}$ and $T_{2}$, process tomography, and randomized benchmarking are now ubiquitous, these techniques provide only partial information about the dynamic multi-qubit loss channels responsible for processor errors, which can be described more fully by a Lindblad operator in the master equation formalism.
-Here, we introduce and experimentally demonstrate Lindblad Tomography, a hardware-agnostic characterization protocol for tomographically reconstructing the Hamiltonian and Lindblad operators of a quantum channel from an ensemble of time-domain measurements.
-Performing Lindblad Tomography on a small superconducting quantum processor, we show that this technique characterizes and accounts for state-preparation and measurement (SPAM) errors and allows one to place strong bounds on the degree of non-Markovianity in the channels of interest.
-Comparing the results of single- and two-qubit measurements on a superconducting quantum processor, we demonstrate that Lindblad Tomography can also be used to identify and quantify sources of crosstalk on quantum processors, such as the presence of always-on qubit-qubit interactions.
+Here, we introduce and experimentally demonstrate Lindblad tomography, a hardware-agnostic characterization protocol for tomographically reconstructing the Hamiltonian and Lindblad operators of a quantum noise environment from an ensemble of time-domain measurements.
+Performing Lindblad tomography on a small superconducting quantum processor, we show that this technique naturally builds on standard process tomography and $T_{1}$/$T_{2}$ measurement protocols, characterizes and accounts for state-preparation and measurement (SPAM) errors, and allows one to place bounds on the fit to a Markovian model Comparing the results of single- and two-qubit measurements on a superconducting quantum processor, we demonstrate that Lindblad tomography can also be used to identify and quantify sources of crosstalk on quantum processors, such as the presence of always-on qubit-qubit interactions.